austinatchley/CS354R_Project1/README.md

 	- The balls use the provided SphereMappedRustySteel material
 - Sound effects
 	- SDL2\_mixer is used to play a sound effect every time a ball hits a wall
+- Address Sanitizer
+    - If your C++ compiler supports it, setting the mode to DEBUG in CMakeLists will enable AddressSanitizer and detect memory issues

 Most of the 'event-driven' code that is present in the game uses my event system (e.g., camera movement, triggering audio, etc.).